jamesdaniel3/parkday_project/README.md

 ### Data Removal

 There are not currently any API endpoints for removing data from the database.
 This would no-doubt be necessary as the project goes, but I wrote endpoints as I needed them when making this project and the issue did not arise with this scale.

+### Security

+If I were to continue developing this project or to try and take it to scale, updating security measures would be one of my first actions.
+As currently built, the Google Cloud Console that is hosting this server and database has almost no security measures, and the API endpoints also lack in this area.
+I wrote everything this way for the ease of development, but if this project were to start handling user data I would be quick to make it more secure.